stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 Step 6.
 Use the arms as leader and follower.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Use the same code as in step 12.
+Use the same code as in Step 4 where one set of motors controllers the other.
 #.
 Start the robot arms from the same position.
 #.
 Tune Kp and Kd gains and maximum current as you like.